Quick Lessons from the GenSan Quake

 - Retrieving the bodies of the dead is another major matter altogether.

-- Even in the face of widespread devastation, looting might happen in places where there ae considerable amount of cash, food, or other resources.
+- Even in the face of widespread devastation, looting might happen in places where there is a considerable amount of cash, food, or other resources.

 - Crashing buildings produce dust and aerosol that people should stay away from.